-The southern link load project seeks to secure a restricted vehicular connection between the Runnymede Halls Car Park and the Sports Centre.
+The project seeks to secure a restricted vehicular connection between the Runnymede Halls Car Park and the Sports Centre.
 The link was included within the Estate Plan proposals which underpinned the 2015 outline planning permission for the campus.

 A controlled access route will avoid the need for Royal Holloway service, maintenance and delivery vehicles to use the external road network (A30, Bakeham Lane and Prune Hill) to access the sports centre.
 Controlled access will prevent rat-running by car drivers.